St Edmund Statue Tom Soper hero 1500x390

 In 1947 Sybil moved to Canada where she further established her importance as a great artist and her lino cuts are highly collectable.

-Perhaps her greatest contribution to her birthplace is the wonderful banner to be found in St Edmundsbury Cathedral.
+Perhaps her greatest contribution to her birthplace is The Banner of St Edmund in St Edmundsbury Cathedral.
 It is silk on handwoven linen depicting the martyrdom of St Edmund.
 The Sybil Andrews Academy in Bury St Edmunds is named after the artist.

 Discover Art Galleries